18 Flint people on the water crisis: A Village Life gathering at Woodside Church

 I don’t want to talk about getting older, But sooner or later, I know that’s going to change – I’ve been around long enough to see how these things change and I know it will change.

 Laura Sullivan: I think you all have to be real careful about patting yourself on the back.
-I was with the activists and the chief staff from the Governor’s office to talk about the lead and Brad Wurfel and people who worked for him were saying, oh, relax, there’s nothing wrong with the water, and there were people in this town, of means, the developer people that Dan [Scheid] talked about that also were saying relax, there’s nothing wrong with this water, and you have to own up to that, the people who weren’t in poverty in this town were fighting the people who were trying to say there’s something wrong with this water.
+I was with the activists and the Chief of Staff from the Governor’s office to talk about the lead and Brad Wurfel and people who worked for him were saying, oh, relax, there’s nothing wrong with the water, and there were people in this town, of means, the developer people that Dan [Scheid] talked about that also were saying relax, there’s nothing wrong with this water, and you have to own up to that, the people who weren’t in poverty in this town were fighting the people who were trying to say there’s something wrong with this water.

 I was honored to be asked by those activists to join them in that meeting with the Chief of Staff because they told me they didn’t think the Chief of Staff would listen to them, but they asked me to come along because I had a Ph.D. and they hoped that if he wouldn’t listen to them maybe they would listen to me.
 And they seemed like they did and they invited us to come back two weeks later, and I told the activists, this is how it works–you fight for what’s right, and they’ll listen to us and it’ll all be better.
 But when we came back they had doctored results and experts in the room and they told us we were full of it and there was nothing wrong with the water, and I was not ready for that, and I didn’t speak up.
 And I should have.
 I felt guilty about that moment since then and I came back to town and I worked with those activists to try to prove that there was something wrong with the water, and we were lucky enough to get the help of the ACLU, and of Marc Edwards to help in sampling the water…